Lepton flavor violation in Higgs boson decays at the HL-LHC: Collider Analysis

-The BDT model was optimized using the Optuna framework \cite{akiba2019optuna}, while model performance was evaluated via the Kolmogorov-Smirnov (KS) test.
-All obtained KS statistics reside within the acceptable [0.05, 1] interval.
-These results demonstrate that the training procedure successfully avoids overtraining, ensuring generalizable model performance.
+The BDT model was optimized with the Optuna framework \cite{akiba2019optuna} and its performance was assessed using the Kolmogorov-Smirnov (KS) test.
+The discriminant distributions for signal and background are shown in Fig. \ref{KSplot}.
+The computed KS statistics, all within the acceptable [0.05, 1] range, are 0.17 (both signal and background) for the $h\to e\mu$ channel and 0.83 (background) and 0.08 (signal) for the $h\to \tau\mu$ channel.
+This demonstrates that the training successfully mitigated overtraining, resulting in a model with strong generalizability.